While the Hometown Heroes and Build My Own Hero adventures have been retired, having heroes is still important for kids.

 If you need a fun activity to use when you talk about what makes a hero, try making a hero “sandwich.”

-Although the Hometown Heroes adventure doesn't require that the Wolf Cub Scouts make an award, they do have to interview their hero.
+A great activity for your Cub Scout would be to interview their hero.
 Wouldn't it be great for the boys to present an award to their hero during the interview?

 Supplies You'll Need for My Hero Awards

 I’m including my affiliate links for your convenience.
 If you click on these and order something, I’ll make a commission at no additional cost to you.
 Thank you for supporting Cub Scout Ideas!

 - Wooden Plaques – I got mine at Michael's for about $1.50.
 They're out of stock online, so here's an Amazon option.

 - Spray Paint – I used glossy black, but you could use any color.

 - Scrabble Tiles – I had these on hand, but here's where you can purchase them.

 - Paint Pens

 - Picture Hangers – We tried nailing these into the back of the plaque, but that was quickly abandoned for hot gluing instead.